-You can find the Sign up form by clicking the green Sign up button on the main menu at the top of your screen.
+You can find the Sign up form on the home page, or by clicking Sign up on the main menu.

 - Sign up: with your first name and surname, and either your email address or mobile phone number

-- Confirm your details: enter the one-time pin (OTP) we send to your email address or mobile phone number.
-(Your One-time pin will be made up of 5 letters.
-Type it without any spaces.)
-Then click Submit
+- Confirm your details: enter the one-time pin (OTP) we send to your email address or mobile phone number

-- Finish registration: choose and enter a password, click Submit and you're ready to go!
+- Finish registration: choose a password, accept our terms and conditions, and you're ready to go!

 How to link your account to your school

 Your school may sign up to use Siyavula's practice service as part of your classroom programme for revision, projects, assignments, tests or homework.
 If your school is a Siyavula client, we need to link you and your account to your school, class and teacher.

 If you are not signed up yet, you will need to first create an account.
 If you already have an account, you must log in with the same details as before – you don't need to create another account to join your class – but you do need an Access Code so you can be linked to the correct school and class.
 This is how it's done: